Best Travel Insurance for Frequent Travelers

 Picking a travel insurance policy is sometimes tedious work.
 There are so many plans available, and they all offer different types of coverage.
 I’ve prepared a list for you to make sure to pay attention to a few points.
 That way, you can get the best bang for your buck when you purchase travel insurance:

 You must be very careful about pre-existing conditions.
 When taking out a new travel insurance policy, pay attention to the pre-existing conditions clause.
 This also counts when extending your current policy.
 Anything that happened before the extension will be treated as a pre-existing condition.
-This means that it will often no longer be covered by most travel insurance companies.
+This means that it’ll often no longer be covered by most travel insurance companies.

 When Will You Actually Be Covered